California city audits police who sent racist, abusive texts - KESQ

 Associated Press

 ANTIOCH, Calif.
-(AP) — A San Francisco Bay Area city council voted Tuesday to audit its troubled police department, the latest development in a year-long federal investigation of the Antioch Police Department that blew up this month with the disclosure of racist and hostile text messages sent by officers.
+(AP) — A San Francisco Bay Area city council is undertaking an audit of its troubled police department, the latest development in a year-long federal investigation of the Antioch Police Department that blew up this month with the disclosure of racist and hostile text messages sent by officers.

 Defense attorney Ellen McDonnell has asked District Attorney Diana Becton to dismiss all cases involving the public defender’s office and Antioch police.
 Becton said she is reviewing cases for potential dismissal or resentencing.
 It’s unclear how many cases are at stake.